-- an amount equal to 12 months of his annual base salary; - payment for health premiums until the earlier of (i) 12 months; (ii) the date he becomes eligible for substantially equivalent health benefits; or (ii) the date he ceases to be eligible for COBRA continuation coverage at the level existing on the termination date; - 6 months of accelerated vesting of all outstanding unvested time-based equity awards; - an amount equal to his full target bonus for the calendar year in which his termination occurs (which shall be equivalent to 50% of his thencurrent base salary); and - effective as of the later of his change in control termination date or the effective date of the change in control, the vesting and exercisability of all outstanding unvested equity awards held by Dr. Roberts shall be accelerated in full.
+- an amount equal to 12 months of his annual base salary; - payment for health premiums until the earlier of (i) 12 months; (ii) the date he becomes eligible for substantially equivalent health benefits; or (ii) the date he ceases to be eligible for COBRA continuation coverage at the level existing on the termination date; - an amount equal to his full target bonus for the calendar year in which his termination occurs (which shall be equivalent to 50% of his thencurrent base salary); and - effective as of the later of his change in control termination date or the effective date of the change in control, the vesting and exercisability of all outstanding unvested equity awards held by Dr. Roberts shall be accelerated in full.